AndreyNautilus/AndreyNautilus.github.io/content/posts/0-areas-on-hex-grid/index.md

 every point belongs to the area which initial point is the closest.

-The generic solution for Voronoi diagrams on a plane is quite complex, but for grids it's very simple: iterate over all points of the grid, compute distances to all initial points and pick the minimum.
+The generic solution for Voronoi diagrams on a plane is quite complex, but for grids it's quite simple: iterate over all points of the grid, compute distances to all initial points and pick the minimum.

 Here's how it looks with "standard" approach:

 {{< load_resource "map-voronoi.html" >}}

-Looks very geometric, definitely not natual.
+Looks geometric, definitely not natual.
 But still may be useful.

 ### Manhattan distance

 A way to make it look less geometric is to use a different _distance function_, for example [ManHattan distance](https://en.wikipedia.org/wiki/Taxicab_geometry).
-This give way more stylish result:
+This gives way more stylish result:

 {{< load_resource "map-voronoi-manhattan.html" >}}